Gabo-Tech/SOLID/README.md

 # D
 ## DIP Dependency Injection Principle

->"High-level modules should not depend on low-lwvwl modules.
+>"High-level modules should not depend on low-level modules.
 Both should depend on abstractions".

 >"Abstractions should not depend on details.
 Details should depend on abstractions".